 Coronary Heart Disease (CHD) is the leading cause of death in the developed world and its prevention is a core activity in general practice worldwide.
 Clinical guidelines from the Joint Cardiac Societies and NICE in the UK recommend that patients at greater than 20% risk of CHD in the next ten years should be classified as high risk and considered for intensive lifestyle intervention and lipid lowering therapy, primarily the prescription of statins.₁

-The Randox Cardiac Risk Prediction Array allows all 18 SNPs to be genotyped simultaneously.
+The Randox Cardiac Risk Prediction Array allows all 19 SNPs to be genotyped simultaneously.
 The genotype information is then put into an algorithm which weights each SNP and calculates a CHD genetic risk score.
 This score is combined with common risk factors and an overall CHD risk score is calculated.
-A SNP which can predict response to particular statin therapies is also included.

 A further important SNP which can predict response to particular statin therapies has been included in the array.
 Individuals who are homozygous (frequency =0.13) for the risk allele are 17 times more likely to suffer from statin-induced myopathy when treated with high doses of simvastatin.₈ Identifying patients with a higher risk of suffering statin-induced myopathy would allow clinicians to make more informed decisions when prescribing lipid lowering therapies.